 - This policy is available on the school website.
 It is included (with the relevant consent forms) as part of the parent induction pack.
-Parents are provided with a printed copy of this policy upon request. - o Parents are asked to opt in or opt out as part of the new parent induction process. - Parents do not have to give reasons for withdrawal, but we respectfully invite them to do so - sometimes we can then resolve misunderstandings.
+Parents are provided with a printed copy of this policy upon request. - o Parents are asked to opt in or opt out as part of the new parent induction process. - Parents do not have to give reasons for withdrawal, but we respectfully invite them to do so sometimes we can then resolve misunderstandings.
 Parents who choose to opt out of RSE must make an appointment to see the principal and Appendix E is used to guide this conversation.
+If, after this meeting, the parent decides to continue with their request to withdraw the student, they must provide the school with a letter to state that they have conscientious objection to their child studying RSE.
+The parent must then sign the child out and provide supervision for the duration of the class and sign the child back in afterwards.
+Alternatively, the student can remain in the classroom and study another subject while not participating in the lesson.
 Once a parent's request to withdraw is made, that request must be complied with until revoked by the parent.